netspective/data-service-temperature/README.markdown

 DESCRIPTION

-	The publish function used to publish the Blood Pressure data in the DDS.
+	The publish function used to publish the Temperature data in the DDS.

 ARGUMENTS